chadrc/simple-expression-language/Readme.md

 This type of exhaustiveness only works with a single key in the left side.

 ## Iteration
-There are two main operations for iteration of associative arrays.
+There are two operations for iteration of associative arrays.

 ### Streaming
 Mapping takes in an associative array and outputs a associative array.